 After a short drive through the forest, the car stopped.
-Our companion; a local hunter and bear expert, signaled us that we should be as silent as possible.
-He pointed to the middle of the gravel road: put your feet there and you walk more silently.
+Our companion; a local game manager and bear expert, instructed us to be as silent as possible.
 We went almost tip-toeing towards a small clearing.
-With a hand-signal he told us to slow down more, no, to stand still: the bear was already there!
-We could hear our heart beating while we watched the large brown animal, who moved quietly from one place to the next in an open grassy area in the middle of the forest.
+With a hand-signal, he told us to stand still: the bear was already there!
+We could hear our heart beating while we watched the large brown animal.
 As silently as we could, we climbed up a metal ladder towards a hunter’s hide.
-Occasionally, the bear looked up at us, evidently well aware of our presence.
-But the hidden bits of food were more interesting, and from the hide, we could watch and photograph the bear for another ten minutes, before she moved away into the vast Slovenian forests.
+Occasionally, the bear looked up, evidently well aware of our presence.
+But the hidden bits of food were more interesting.
+From the hide, we could watch and photograph the bear for another ten minutes, before she retreated into the vast Slovenian forests.

 We waited.
 Slowly the sun went down.
 Jays, Woodpigeons, and Blackbirds came and went.
 A Robin sang.
-Bushcrickets called unseen from the undergrowth.
-Above us, in the ceiling of the hut, Dormice stirred.
 The forest has a special magic when you sit and wait quietly.
 Our guide made an almost inaudible sound but it was enough to wake us from our daydreams: the second bear had arrived.
 This bear seemed to think about every step, all his senses full alert.
 There was food here, but he didn’t quite trust what was going on.
 After he made a wide circle over the feeding place, he disappeared quietly into the forest.
 He hadn’t touched any of the food.

-There are roughly 500 brown bears in Slovenia, which mainly live in the Southern part of the country.
-In this area, the density of bears is one of the highest in the world.
-The same area is inhabited by people: there are numerous villages in the valleys and even the forest is dotted with cottages, hunters-huts, and bee-stables.
-Bears live very close to people here.
-Most locals can tell stories of how they met bears, sometimes deep in the forest but often enough close to, or even inside villages.
-At this moment, the vast majority of the local inhabitants has a positive attitude towards the bears, but the balance is delicate.
-Incidents happen: bears raid beehives, break large branches out of fruit-trees and forage on compost heaps and in garbage bins.
-Occasionally they kill a sheep and the discussion flares up about the condition of the sheep, the quality of electric fences and the pros and cons of guard-dogs.
-And sometimes bears scare people by leaving big footprints on their doorstep or showing up in unexpected places.
-Even though a mother bear with cubs can be a dangerous animal, attacks are rare and if they happen, they are mostly a bluff to scare people away so the cubs can have a possibility to flee.
+There are about 800 brown bears in southern Slovenia.
+People inhabit this area as well: there are villages and even the forest is dotted with cottages, hunters-huts, and bee-stables.
+Bears and people live close to each other.
+Most locals can tell stories of how they met bears, sometimes deep in the forest but also inside villages.
+Incidents happen: bears raid beehives, break branches out of fruit-trees and forage on compost heaps and in garbage bins.
+Even though a mother bear with cubs can be a dangerous animal, attacks are rare.
+When they happen, they are mostly a bluff to scare people away so the cubs can have a possibility to flee.